 A student athlete's eligibility for participation in games is dependent upon his or her attendance in school the previous week.
-Attendance eligibility will be examined every weekend and the school principal and athletic coaches will be notified of a player's eligibility by Sunday night.
 Students who are deemed ineligible may participate in team practices but may not participate in games.

 Minimum Academic Requirement